Skip to main content

 Issue Validation

 The ZeroPath SCA engine scores each vulnerable package, adds severity/impact context, and produces remediation notes (upgrade target, risk summary, exploit rationale).
+When a linked SAST finding exists, the AI-derived score from that finding is used to determine severity, ensuring consistency between the Issues and Supply Chain pages.

 Inventory + Findings